Skip to content

 }, [formData]); // Re-create only when formData changes

-Common Mistake: Wrapping every function in useCallback “just in case.” useCallback itself has overhead — only use it when the function is passed as a prop to a memoized component, used as a dependency in another useEffect or useMemo, or otherwise needs a stable reference.
+A specific mistake I have seen in production code: wrapping EVERY function in useCallback “just in case.”
+The wrap itself has overhead and adds dependency-array maintenance to your code.
+Reach for useCallback only when the function is passed as a prop to a memoized component, used as a dependency in useEffect / useMemo, or otherwise needs a stable reference for an identifiable reason.

 Fix 3: React.memo Does Not Block Context Changes

 React.memo only checks props.
-If a component consumes a context with useContext, it re-renders whenever the context value changes — regardless of React.memo:
+If a component consumes a context with useContext, it re-renders whenever the context value changes, regardless of React.memo:

 const ThemeContext = createContext("light");